Lyapunov exponents of the SHE for general initial data

-\end{cor} The proofs of Corollary~\ref{cor:detinitial} and~\ref{cor:bminitial} will be given in Section~\ref{sec:Cor}. \begin{remark} It is worthwhile to note the contrast between the upper tail large deviation probability (LDP) of the KPZ equation under constant or, narrow wedge initial data and the Brownian initial data.
+\begin{remark} It is worthwhile to note the contrast between the upper tail large deviation probability (LDP) of the KPZ equation under constant or, narrow wedge initial data and the Brownian initial data.
 The large deviation rate function in \eqref{eq:bmldp} is $-\frac{2\sqrt{2}}{3}s^{3/2}$ when both the drift parameters $a_{+}$ and $a_{-}$ are equal to $0$.
 Comparing this rate function with \eqref{eq:detLDP} or, \cite[Theorem 1.1]{DT19} shows a difference by a factor of $2$.
 This difference between the upper tail LDPs is consistent with the difference of the upper tail asymptotics of the KPZ equation under KPZ scaling.
 In the physics literature, the contrast between the LDPs under different initial data of the KPZ equation is echoed in \cite{LMS16, LMRS16, janas2016dynamical,MS17, krajenbrink2017exact}.\footnote{In fact, \cite{LMRS16, janas2016dynamical,MS17, krajenbrink2017exact} study the tails of the KPZ equation in the short time regime, yet it is widely believed that the constants in front of the $s^{\frac{3}{2}}$ in the upper tail are the same for short time and long time.} Our result rigorously confirms those predictions.
 Interestingly, a recent work \cite{ferrari2021upper} has shown that the bounds for the upper tail of the KPZ fixed point (constructed in \cite{MQR16,DOV18}) started from Brownian initial data (resp. any bounded initial data) coincides with the LDP rate function from Theorem~\ref{cor:bminitial} (resp.
 Theorem~\ref{cor:detinitial}). \end{remark}